yuchenglim04/besselBreakfast/Electronics/brushed_DC_motor.md

 The power supply is turned on to give a voltage step.
 Current limiting feature of the power supply is used.
 - Voltage affects the speed of rotation.
 Current affects the torque hence acceleration.
 - Motor starts from rest, accelerates until reaching constant speed.
-- Current increases, reaches a maximum, then decreases.
+- Current increases, reaches a maximum (need not be the limiting current), then decreases.

 #### Constant Voltage, Different Maximum Current
 $R_{sense} = 0.22 \Omega$